This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup whole milk or heavy cream

 - ½ teaspoon salt

 - In a 12” oven-safe skillet (I prefer nonstick for this recipe) over medium heat, heat olive oil, then added diced onions.
 Cook until softened; about 3-4 minutes.
 Add asparagus and cook until just softened; about 2 minutes.

 - Meanwhile, in a medium sized bowl, whisk together eggs, milk, heavy cream, ½ teaspoon salt and ¼ teaspoon pepper.
-Stir in the crumbled goat cheese, reserving a handful for the top, then slowly pour the egg mixture vegetables and cook until almost set (still loose in the center but the edges start to pull away from the pan); about 4-6 minutes.
+Stir in the crumbled goat cheese, reserving a handful for the top, then slowly pour the egg mixture and vegetables and top with sliced roma tomatoes.
+Cook until almost set (still loose in the center but the edges start to pull away from the pan); about 4-6 minutes.

-- Slide the pan into the oven and bake at 350 degrees F until set; about 14-16 minutes. *To brown the top, switch to the broiler for a few minutes (optional).
+- Slide the pan into the oven and bake at 350 degrees F until set; about 14-16 minutes.
+The top should only jiggle slightly when given a little shake. *To brown the top, switch to the broiler for a few minutes (optional).